 Beginning in 2010 Annie started exploring various Christian denominations in an effort to provide her daughter with a clear moral framework.
 Elyssa settled on Northgate Christian Fellowship in 2011 and Annie followed her lead and began attending and playing worship music to support her daughter’s choice, joining the Northgate Worship Team officially in 2012.
 As Annie played worship music, her heart was touched.
 Annie was baptized in February of 2014.
 She played music with Northgate through 2017 and started accepting worship gigs for other churches as well.
 Annie also had become an instructor for Northgate U in 2014, developing and teaching her own program, “Pray and Sing: basic vocal techniques, intonation practice and harmony singing using worship music”.
 Annie started leading worship part time for Journey Church in 2017 and accepted the position of Worship Minister in November of 2019.

-Annie continues to promote American fiddle tunes, and Cajun and blues fiddle along with her work in worship music.
+Annie has retired from teaching and concentrates on writing and playing worship music.
+However, she continues to promote American fiddle tunes, and Cajun and blues fiddle along with her work in worship.
 She has been influenced by the many musicians she has studied and performed with including Dewey Balfa, Queen Ida, Kevin Wimmer, Johnny Heartsman, Danny Poullard, Sonny Rhodes, Billy Wilson & C.P.
 Love.
 She credits much of her musical development to her collaboration of 12 years with her partner, the late blues guitarist Leonard Gill (B.B.
 King, Otis Rush, Otis Clay, Allen Fonenot, Al Rapone).
-They created the duo Gill & Howard which focused on blues fiddle & guitar and oral traditions.
+However, she feels strongly that the skills she attained through her decades of musical work have come to fruition in the music she now dedicates to Jesus Christ.

 EDUCATION AND CREDENTIALS